JackSzwergold/Writing/memories/Going Fishing in Vermont.md

 I was happy to see him drive off; the tension of his presence slipped away as the car sped off in the distance.

 I went upstairs to put my all my stuff back and then headed outside to play a bit with neighborhood kids.
 I told them about the fish I caught, but with nothing to show it was just at story at that point.

-***

-*Going Fishing in Vermont (c) Copyright by Jack Szwergold; written on July 28, 2019.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*